ashlynnpai/journal/_pages/courses.md

 * The Analytics Edge, MITx 15.071x, edx (MIT), 2015*
 * Data Analysis and Statistical Inference, Coursera (Duke University), 2015**
+* Statistics and R, edx (Harvard University), May 2017
 * Data Analysis: Take it to the MAX(), edx (Delft University of Technology), 2015*
 * DS101X: Statistical Thinking for Data Science and Analytics, edx (Columbia University), 2016*
 * Introduction to Big Data, Coursera (UC San Diego), 2015